phamhongviet/branx/README.md

 # branx

-A simple bash tool for creating isolated git workspaces with randomly generated branch names.

-## Overview

-`branx` clones a git repository into a unique directory and creates a new branch with a randomly generated name (plant-based names like `oak-42`, `bamboo-71`, `jasmine-33`).
-This is useful for quickly spinning up isolated environments for experiments, features, or reviews without polluting your main working directory.
+A simple bash script that clones a git repository and creates a new branch with a randomly generated plant-based name (like `oak-42`, `bamboo-71`, `jasmine-33`).

+The script is short and readable—[take a look](branx).

 ## Installation